 Introduction:

 In a northern hardwood forest, there are many carbon and nitrogen cycling functions that occur.
 Microorganisms play an important role in these nutrient cycles.
 Microorganisms are the leading source of decomposition; by the process of metabolism, microorganism release enzymes that are critical nutrients for a fertile soil.
 Microorganisms play a key role in ecosystem carbon balance by oxidizing organic carbon to CO2.
-Since such a large proportion of microorganisms are dormant, 90% or more (Blagodotskaya 2013), it is important to look at the active portion of the microbial biomass that are actually contributing to the ecosystem.
+Since 90% or more of microorganisms are dormant (Blagodotskaya 2013), it is important to look at the active portion of the microbial biomass that are actually contributing to ecosystem processes.
 The microbial biomass is an important indicator of the health of the soil.
 There is still very little understood about microbial activity but it is important to investigate because it is the active portion of microorganisms that contributes to the overall nutrient cycling system.

-Microbial biomass is limited by the nutrients that are taken in; the major nutrients consist of nitrogen, phosphorous, and carbon.
-Microorganisms need nitrogen to make proteins; which are essential in all aspects of metabolism.
+Microbial biomass is limited by the nutrients that are taken in; the major nutrients are nitrogen, phosphorous, and carbon.
+Microorganisms need nitrogen to make proteins, which are essential in all aspects of metabolism.
 One use of nitrogen that is especially important to ecosystem processes is the production of extracellular enzymes that break down organic carbon sources into molecules small enough to be taken up and metabolized, producing CO2.
 Phosphorus is needed by microorganisms to make ribosomes, which are essential for protein synthesis and for the organism growth.
 These nutrients play an important role in how much of the biomass is active because they support the production of enzymes and proteins, which are necessary for microbial growth.
 The total microbial biomass is associated with the amount of nitrogen available; where as the microbial respiration per amount of biomass is associated to the total amount of phosphorus available (Hartman & Richardson 2013).
 The microbial respiration per amount of biomass is thought to be an indicator of the active biomass because it represents the amount of microorganisms consuming carbon and increasing microbial growth.

-Substrate induced respiration (SIR) is a method used to estimate the size of the microbial biomass in the soil by using glucose to stimulate the microorganisms to reach a maximal respiratory response.
-It is concluded that SIR represents the respiration of the active and the potentially active microorganisms in the soil (Blagodotskaya 2013).
-SIR can be useful because it allow one to measure the “awakening” stage of the potentially active microorganisms.
+Substrate-induced respiration (SIR) is a method used to estimate the size of the microbial biomass in the soil by using glucose to stimulate the microorganisms to reach a maximal respiratory response.
+SIR represents the respiration of the active and the potentially active microorganisms in the soil (Blagodotskaya 2013).
+SIR indicates the “awakening” stage of the potentially active microorganisms.
 This “awakening” period can be calculated by comparing the ratio of the “waking up” respiration to the basal respiration.

-Studying the affects of nitrogen and phosphorus fertilization on microbial respiration allows us to determine the net carbon flux of the microbial community and to determine if the use of nitrogen or phosphorus fertilizers aids or hinders the activity of the microorganisms.
-Since it is thought that nitrogen and phosphorus promote the production of enzymes and proteins crucial for metabolism, it is thought that altering the levels of nitrogen and phosphorus available to the microorganisms will impact the overall microbial growth and respiration.
+Studying the affects of nitrogen and phosphorus fertilization on microbial respiration allows us to determine the net carbon flux of the microbial community and to determine if elevated nitrogen or phosphorus aids or hinders the activity of the microorganisms.
+Since nitrogen and phosphorus promote the production of enzymes and proteins crucial for metabolism, we predict that altering the levels of nitrogen and phosphorus available to the microorganisms will impact the overall microbial growth and respiration.

 Objective: